 It depends.
-Some ice packs freeze quickly for short-term uses such as picnics and in lunchboxes, while others take longer to freeze solid, but will keep the contents of your cooler chilled for more than 24 hours.
+Some ice packs freeze quickly for short-term uses, such as picnics and in lunchboxes, while others take longer to freeze solid, but will keep the contents of your cooler chilled for more than 24 hours.
 Be sure to read the label before buying to make sure you are choosing the appropriate ice packs to meet your needs.
-Another tip for keeping your cooler cold is to pre-chill it with ice before packing, which will help the contents stay longer than if you packed a warm cooler pulled straight from a hot attic, car trunk, or garage.
+Another tip for keeping your cooler cold is to pre-chill with ice before packing, which will help the contents stay longer than if you packed a warm cooler pulled straight from a hot attic, car trunk, or garage.

 Why Trust The Spruce?

 This article was written by Brigitt Earley, a freelance writer with nearly 15 years of experience writing about consumer products, including coolers and ice packs.
 To curate this list, Earley scoured the most popular retailers to find the best, most highly-rated options.
 Then, she vetted each, reading all of the specs and hundreds of reviews.
 To make her top picks, she considered previous testing done by The Spruce.
 She then analyzed the effectiveness, longevity, and value of each product to create the final list.

 Additional research and reporting was done by Mattie Schuler, an adventure journalist who specializes in the outdoor industry.